Site Map

 Look on the back cover or open any paper bound book to the second or third page, often referred to as the copyright page, and you will usually find an ISBN number.
 An ISBN number is required if you plan to sell paper books or CD's to bookstores, libraries, and many specialty retailers.

 If you intend to sell only ebooks and not paper bound books, you may be able to get by without including an ISBN number.
-However, you may run into resellers who insist that even your ebooks have an ISBN.
+Amazon KDP doesn't require an ISBN for Kindle editions.
+However, you may run into resellers like Smashwords who insist that your ebooks have an ISBN to be included in their Premium Catalog.
+Smashwords offers the option of providing your own ISBN, buying one from them for $9.95 or getting one of their free ISBNs.
+See their website for details.

-Each format that you publish your book through will require its own ISBN.
-In other words, the paper book will have one ISBN, the ebook another, and the CD yet another.
-Do not use the same ISBN number assigned to your paper books when marketing your ebooks.
+In general, each type of book that you publish will require its own ISBN.
+In other words, the hardback will have its own specific ISBN, the softpaper book will have its ISBN, the ebook another, and the CD yet another.
+Do not use the same ISBN number assigned to one of your products when marketing your ebooks.
 Otherwise you will end up with some confused and unhappy customers.

 Library of Congress (LCC) number